The Settlement Exhibition: Development

-The exhibition was circumscribed by a number of factors from the start.
-It had been decided that a hotel would be constructed on the site, and hence the relics were to be preserved and exhibited in a basement under the new building.
-Clearly, there was a risk that an exhibition space in a basement would not be ideal, and hence importance was attached to making it interesting, and drawing the visitors' attention away from anything reminiscent of an ordinary basement.
-Thus a dark-blue oval exhibition wall was constructed around the hall, sloping slightly inwards or outwards.
+Several factors from the start circumscribed the exhibition.
+It had been decided that a hotel would be constructed on the site, and, hence, the relics were to be preserved and exhibited in a basement beneath the new building.
+Clearly, there was a risk that a basement exhibition space would prove unsuitable.
+Hence, importance was placed on making it interesting and drawing visitors' attention away from anything that might remind them of an ordinary basement.
+Thus, a dark-blue oval exhibition wall was constructed around the hall, sloping slightly inwards or outwards.
 A photograph was set into the wall, showing the view in all directions from Reykjavík, as it is believed to have been at the time of the settlement.
-A lighted strip is also set into the wall at the level of the surface when the tephra layer fell.
+A lighted strip is also set into the wall at the level of the surface where the tephra layer fell.

 The hall was built on a gravel ridge between the sea and the Lake.
-Conditions meant that it was necessary to excavate the floor of the exhibition space down below the surface of the gravel ridge on which the hall stood.
+Conditions required excavating the floor of the exhibition space below the surface of the gravel ridge on which the hall stood.
 The idea of the gravel ridge is preserved by the floor being partly sea-washed shingle, and gently undulating.

-A working party of scholars was set up to discuss the content of the exhibition.
-Their discussions led to the basic policy that the exhibition should focus on the cultural relics and research on them, while the settlement myth would be briefly recounted before visitors entered the exhibition proper, and also in a computer-centre accessible to visitors.
+A working party of scholars was convened to discuss the exhibition's content.
+Their discussions led to the basic policy that the exhibition should focus on cultural relics and their research, while the settlement myth would be briefly recounted before visitors entered the exhibition proper and in a computer center accessible to visitors.
 The distinction between historical sources and the archaeological excavation was to be clearly drawn.

-The content of the exhibition was to be presented in as diverse a manner as possible, placing emphasis on the entertainment value of the exhibition approach, without sacrificing too much scholarly rigour.
+The content of the exhibition was to be presented in as diverse a manner as possible, emphasizing the approach's entertainment value without sacrificing too much scholarly rigor.
 The exhibits are, of course, the main point, but interpretations and explanations were to be presented in interactive multimedia form, combined with a variety of more conventional exhibition techniques.
-An exhibition is, by its nature, primarily a visual experience, but senses of hearing and smell can intensify and diversify the experience; hence experts in these fields of human perception were invited to participate.
+An exhibition is, by its nature, primarily a visual experience, but senses of hearing and smell can intensify and diversify the experience; hence, experts in these fields of human perception were invited to participate.